Travel + Leisure

 Approach: A Shared Vision, Realized

 We successfully launched the newly branded T+L in 2015 and it was met with resounding success.
+So much in fact, that the new T+L site became a Webby Award Winner.
 We were able to measure against metrics we had set goals against at the beginning of the project and analytics show double digit positive increases in all success metrics, from revenue to pages per visit per user.
 But, perhaps, most importantly, our content strategy coupled with our crisp design and purposeful cross-platform user experience integration pushed the brand forward, giving them the tools to succeed in a rapidly evolving digital landscape.